 Perched on the rocky shores of the sunshine coast lies the Rockwater Secret Cove Resort.
 Families are invited to glamp in the refurbished cabins.
 Originally built in the 1950s and used by hundred and fishermen, these updated retreats are the perfect basecamp for families looking to explore the sunshine coast.
 Guests will love the private oasis overlooking the Salish Sea, this is truly the definition of an immersive experience, where you’ll be soaking in your surroundings with all of your senses.

 When you venture out, there will be a variety of adventures to explore.
 From beachcombing and kayaking, yoga, hiking, mountain biking, snorkelling, diving, and harbour tours.
 If you’re interested in heading into town you can explore golfing, art galleries and a variety of unique eateries.
-There is no way we couldn’t include this resort in our 22 Canadian eco tour adventures article.
 To learn more and book your adventure visit the Rockwater Secret Cove Resort website.

 11. Sleep Under The Stars at Siwash Lake Wilderness Resort, 70 Mile House, British Columbia